 As a professional writer and editor, I have supremely benefited from a life-long personal interest in a wide and eclectic range of subjects:

-Geology; French symbolist poetry; medieval English and French literatures; fashion history; electronics and electricity; quilting; architecture; botany; horses; dams in the American West; the history of medicine in Europe and America; art in general and visual arts of the 19th century in particular; film directors and their techniques; music and composers; etymology and philology; rhetoric (in its original meaning); the Renaissance; U.S. military history; development of the Industrial United States (1876-1915); the history of the 11th century in Great Britain; and France: her language, literature, history, people, and the peculiarities that are quite the norm for the French.
+Geology; French symbolist poetry; medieval English and French literatures; fashion history; electronics and electricity; quilting; architecture; botany; horses; dams in the American West; the history of medicine in Europe and America; art in general and visual arts of the 19th century in particular; film directors and their techniques; music and composers; etymology and philology; rhetoric (in its original meaning); the Renaissance; U.S. military history; development of the Industrial United States (1876-1915); the history of the 11th and 12th centuries in Great Britain; and France: her language, literature, history, people, and the peculiarities that are quite the norm for the French.
 Many other topics arouse my curiosity; I research them as they appeal to me.
 If a topic does not hold interest for me, I do not research it.

 When I am reading my way through a book, I go through it quickly in either of two ways: I either read the book from cover to cover with enthusiasm; or I struggle through the first few pages (at times up to a chapter), and then I decide that the book is so bad that it does not deserve my attention or even donation.
 It goes straight into the garbage.